No Products in the Cart

-All factories are BSCI audited, the highest standard of factory audit in China.
+All of factories are audited by either SMETA or BSCI.
 This ensures the factory adheres to all base level laws, such as working conditions, fair living wage, no discrimination.
 Not only this, but the audit consistently offers ways in which the factories can keep improving their offering.
 We uphold a strict ethical policy with all factories we work with.

-At present, the fabric for our Milos collection comes from Turkey although both collections fabric offering come with scope GRS certification (Global Recycled Standard) we use a mixture of post-consumer recycled polyester and elastane as at present there is not a globally accepted recycled elastane substitute.
+At present, the fabric for our Milos collection comes from Turkey although both collections fabric offering come with scope GRS certification (Global Recycled Standard).
+We use a mixture of post-consumer recycled polyester and elastane as at present there is not a globally accepted recycled elastane substitute.

 Our garments are produced ethically and made from recycled polyester with a minimum recyclable content of 85%.
-We strive to reach a higher content than this and our first collection is made from 97% recycled polyester and 3% elastane.
+The Milos Collection has a recycled content of 95%.

 We know that as a sustainable brand, we have to do more than just use recycled material.
 The effect of brands on our planet is exponential so we have to work together in order to reverse that effect.
 However, we are also putting our hat in the ring of one of the most competitive markets, trying to give a sustainable brand the spotlight it deserves hoping that this in turn will give consumers an accessible sustainable alternative to their usual shopping habits.
 As we planned our first incredible trip to the Maldives, it was obvious to us that offsetting our carbon emissions was non-negotiable and that, is where we found MoreTrees.

 MoreTrees, a small business just like ours, came to us with the opportunity to offset our carbon as a business by calculating the number of trees needed to offset those emissions.
 They utilise worldwide partners in order to plant trees in deforested areas, plus they allow all brands to be much more transparent about their effect on our planet.
 Alan, CEO of MoreTrees calculated our trip would emit 2,559kg of carbon and we would need to plant 117 trees (9 trees per person to be exact) to offset this, so that’s exactly what they did for us.